Modeling Customer Acquisition Strategy for Your E-commerce Business: The Dos and Don’ts

 Moreover, they’ll want to employ as many free (or budget-friendly) customer acquisition strategies as possible to cut through the noise and achieve tangible results.

-So, if you’re looking to develop an effective marketing plan for your e-commerce business, you might want to become acquainted with the basic rules of modeling a customer acquisition strategy.
+So, if you’re looking to develop an effective marketing plan and SEO strategy for your e-commerce business, you might want to become acquainted with the basic rules of modeling a customer acquisition strategy.

 This article looks at the main dos and don’ts for an easier way to achieve your e-commerce goals.